brootaylor/brootaylor-v2/src/_content/pages/work.md

 Nowadays I work as an independent Frontend Web Developer.

-Titles for the work I do seem to go by many names these days &mdash; like Frontend Designer, UI Developer, UI Engineer and Design Engineer.
+The titles for the work I do seem to go by many names these days &mdash; like Frontend Designer, UI Developer, UI Engineer and Design Engineer.
 It's hard to keep up and can be a little exhausting.
 So, in a nutshell (if that's possible!), I would say I primarily work on the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
 This is my preference and certainly plays to my strengths but I do also occasionally get my hands into the "back-of-the-front-end" as well.

 I spend a lot of my time writing / creating the HTML, CSS, and presentational JavaScript code that makes up a user interface.
 This is tightly coupled with a focus on [responsive design](https://alistapart.com/article/responsive-web-design), [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement), [semantic markup](https://www.w3.org/TR/WCAG20-TECHS/G115.html), [accessibility](https://www.w3.org/TR/WCAG20/), [web standards](https://www.w3.org/standards/) and [performance](https://developer.mozilla.org/en-US/docs/Learn/Performance).
 My aim is always to build web solutions that are as [resilient](https://resilientwebdesign.com/), [usable](https://trentwalton.com/2014/03/10/device-agnostic/) and future-friendly as possible.

 I'm not a designer per se, but I love the design side of things.
-My role often involves collaborating with designers to ensure that the design translates as well as it can into the browser &mdash; regardless of the user's context and how they choose to use it (eg. screen reader, mobile phone, browser of choice, etc.).
+My role often involves collaborating with designers to ensure that the design translates as well as it can into the browser &mdash; regardless of the user's context and how they choose to navigate the web interface (eg. screen reader, mobile phone, browser of choice, etc.).

 ---

 ## What I *don't* do

-I'd like to mention some of the things I'm not interested in, and as such it probably wouldn't be worth your while contacting me about them.
+I'd like to mention some of the things I'm not interested in, and therefore what wouldn't be worth contacting me about.

 Things like&hellip;